xdebug/vscode-php-debug/README.md

 ### VS Code Configuration

-In your project, go to the debugger and hit the little gear icon and choose _PHP_.
-A new launch configuration will be created for you with two
+In your project, go to the debugger and hit the gear icon and choose _PHP_.
+A new launch configuration will be created for you with two configurations:
-configurations:

 - **Listen for XDebug**
   This setting will simply start listening on the specified port for XDebug